bijoutrouvaille/fireward/readme.md

 # Fireward

 A successor to Firebase Bolt for writing Firestore rules.
 It also generates TypeScript typings.
-The idea is to be able to add automatic type validation to routes, both in the rules and on the client, if written in TypeScript.
+The idea is to be able to add automatic type validation to routes, both in the rules and on the (TypeScript) client.
 It also has a couple of nice features to elegantly express rules for certain common situations.

 [![Mentioned in Awesome awesome-firebase](https://awesome.re/mentioned-badge-flat.svg)](https://github.com/jthegedus/awesome-firebase)

 ## Discussion

+Questions, suggestions, etc.:

 https://groups.google.com/forum/#!forum/fireward

+## Feature Highlights

+- Very fast
+- Typed routes that convert to validation rule code.
+- `const` types that allow setting but prevent editing of individual fields
+- Tuple validation
+- Type unions

 ## Installation